prolificinteractive/pandroid-gradle-plugin/README.md

 # Builds

-This plugin will add four gradle task to your project:
+This plugin will add four gradle tasks to your project:
-- alphaBuild: build a hockey alpha build and outputs the apk to `ci/alpha.apk`
+- `:alphaBuild`: build a hockey alpha build and outputs the apk to `ci/alpha.apk`
-- betaBuild: build a hockey beta build and outputs the apk to `ci/beta.apk`
+- `:betaBuild`: build a hockey beta build and outputs the apk to `ci/beta.apk`
-- release: build a production build and outputs the apk to `ci/release.apk`
+- `:releaseBuild`: build a production build and outputs the apk to `ci/release.apk`
-- ciBuild: runs all above tasks one after another.
+- `:ciBuild`: runs all above tasks one after another.

 If the build task has proguard enabled, the mapping files will be moved to the ci folder under a sub-folder named following the apk's name.
 Here is an example of a ci folder after running a `ciBuild` with `beta` and `release` having proguard enabled: